DanielSarmiento04/api_gateway/README.md

 sudo openssl req -new -newkey rsa:2048 -nodes -keyout tudominio.key -out tudominio.csr
 ```

-> Each component can build using docker, each folder can build separatly
+> Each component can build using docker, each folder can build separately

 > As suggestion, create a network and run the docker container over this network